Bifurcations of a neural network model with symmetry: Mathematical model

 for $\xvec \in \R^N$, where the global coupling strength, $g$, is used a bifurcation parameter.
 The network comprises a total of $N$ neurons, of which $n_E$ are excitatory and $n_I$ are inhibitory. $H$ is the $N \times N$ connectivity matrix; the diagonal entries of $H$ are all 0 to exclude self-interactions of neurons (see \cite[Sec.
 2.1]{Barreiro2017} for a discussion on why self-coupling of neurons is removed).
 We will use the parameter $f = n_E / N$ to identify the fraction of neurons that are excitatory: for the remainder of this paper we will use $f = 0.8$ for a 4-to-1 excitatory-to-inhibitory ratio, which is typical for cortical networks \cite{Buxh_Brain_2002}.
 We note that $F$ is an odd function of $\xvec$, i.e. $F(-\xvec) = -F(\xvec)$.
 This implies that if $\xvec(t)$ is a solution to \cref{eqn:sys_Basic}, so is $-\xvec(t)$, and that $\xvec = \Zerovec$ is a fixed point of \cref{eqn:sys_Basic} for all $g$.

 We consider here networks in which the excitatory neurons are grouped into $n_C$ clusters, each containing $p$ neurons, and the inhibitory neurons are grouped into $n_{C_I}$ clusters, each containing $p_I$ neurons.
+For simplicity, we only consider the case where the excitatory clusters are the same size, and the inhibitory clusters are the same size.
+This restriction introduces additional symmetries into the model, which are explained below.
 In addition, all connections of any given type (e.g. $E \rightarrow E$ or $E \rightarrow I$) will have the same strength.
 The matrix $H$ then takes the general form

 where $\Onevec_{m \times n}$ is the $m\times n$ matrix of ones, and $\Kvec_n$ is the $n\times n$ matrix with all ones off the diagonal, i.e. $\Kvec_n = \Onevec_{n \times 1} \left( \Onevec_{n \times 1}\right)^T - \Ivec_n$, with $\Ivec_n$ the $n \times n$ identity matrix.
 The connection weights $\mu$ are defined ``matrix-style'', e.g. $\mu_{EI}$ will denote the connection from I to E, while $\mu_{IE}$ will denote the connection from E to I. The weights are also signed, so that $\mu_{EE}, \mu_{IE} > 0$ and $\mu_{EI}, \mu_{II} < 0$: this reflects the neurobiological heuristic of \emph{Dale's Law}, which states that each neuron makes excitatory \emph{or} inhibitory connections onto its postsynaptic targets.